junxit/us-congress-code/title-42/chapter-6a/sec-247d-7f.md

 ### References in Text

 The Antitrust Civil Process Act, referred to in subsec. (a)(6), is Pub.
 L. 87–664, Sept.
 19, 1962, 76 Stat.
 548, which is classified principally to chapter 34 (§ 1311 et seq.) of Title 15, Commerce and Trade.
 For complete classification of this Act to the Code, see Short Title note set out under section 1311 of Title 15 and Tables.
 The date of enactment of this Act, referred to in subsec. (a)(8), probably means the date of enactment of Pub.
 L. 109–417, which was approved Dec.
 19, 2006.
 This section was originally enacted as section 405 of Pub.
-L. 109–417, prior to redesignation as section 319L–1 of act July 1, 1944, ch.
-373. See Codification note below.
+L. 109–417, prior to renumbering as section 319L–1 of act July 1, 1944, ch.
+373.

 ### Codification

-Section 405 of Pub.
-L. 109–417, formerly set out as a note under section 247d–6a of this title, which was redesignated as section 319L–1 of act July 1, 1944, ch.
-373 and editorially reclassified as this section, was based on Pub.
-L. 109–417, title IV, § 405, Dec.
-19, 2006, 120 Stat.
-2875, as amended by Pub.
-L. 113–5, § 402(e)(1), Mar.
-13, 2013, 127 Stat.
-195; Pub.
-L. 116–22, title VII, § 701(e)(1)(A), (B), June 24, 2019, 133 Stat.
-961.
+Section was formerly set out as a note under section 247d–6a of this title prior to renumbering by Pub.
+L. 116–22.

 ### Prior Provisions